Before a Screenwriter can tell that next great love story, historical epic or zany comedy, they need to master screenplay format.

 Let’s begin with the fundamentals of what you see on a script page.

 Probably the most basic of the basics is the type of font used for scripts.
-The standard in the world of screenplay formatting is Courier1.
+The standard in the world of screenplay formatting is Courier.
 For a Screenwriter to go rogue and use a different font can result in several outcomes.

 What you see above is the Courier font, the universal standard font for screenplays.